jedimt/hcicollector/README.md

-# SFCollector
+# HCICollector

-The SolidFire collector is a container based metrics collection and graphing solution for NetApp HCI and SolidFire systems running Element OS 9+
+The HCI Ccollector is a container based metrics collection and graphing solution for NetApp HCI and SolidFire systems running Element OS 9+

 # Current Release
 v .6 (beta)

 ## Updates in .6
+* Changed name of repository to hcicollector from sfcollector to more accurately reflect new functionality
+* Changed file layout to be more consistent with container names and roles
 * Retooled for Grafana 5.0.0
 * Dashboards and datasources are now automatically added through the new provisioning functionality in Grafana 5
 * Removed the external volume for the Grafana container, only Graphite uses an (optional) external iSCSI volume for persistent data